 Cryptocurrencies are digital currencies that often use blockchain technology.
 This type of currency has no centralized control and no actual physical coins or banknotes.
 One of the most prominent cryptocurrencies to appear is Bitcoin.
-Read more about different cryptocurrency 2019.
+Read more about different cryptocurrencies in 2019.
 This article looks at what Bitcoin is and how it is being used in modern society.

 What is Bitcoin?

 At its most basic, Bitcoin is a cryptocurrency and a payment system.
 Bitcoins are “mined” using a mining process – servers or individual computers will perform a record-keeping service and add new bitcoins to the Bitcoin blockchain network.
 Miners must comply with various rules and procedures such as providing proof of work.

 All Bitcoin transactions are recorded and processed through blockchain, which is a form of public ledger.
 This ledger contains transaction data and is also used for validation.
 At any time there is only a certain number of bitcoins in circulation, and as with other currencies, the value of bitcoins fluctuates.

 Why Is Bitcoin So Popular?

 Bitcoin as a currency offers numerous benefits over traditional currencies.
 Firstly, it provides extremely quick transactions in comparison to other online payment methods.
 Secondly, it provides a greater level of security as all transactions are encrypted and visible on blockchain ledger.